Fouad Chehab: Early life

-Born in 1902, Chehab was the eldest son of Abdullah Chehab and Badiaa Hbeich, and had two younger brothers, Farid and Chakib.
+Born in 1902, Chehab was the eldest son of Abdallah Chehab and Badiaa Hbeich, and had two younger brothers, Farid and Chakib.
 He was a member of the Maronite Christian family of Chehab, a dynasty which ruled Mount Lebanon under Ottoman rule until the establishment of the Mutasarrifate in 1842.
-His great-grandfather, Hassan Chehab, was the eldest brother of Bashir Shihab II, who ruled Lebanon for 40 years.
-Chehab's father Abdullah tried to immigrate to the United States in 1910, but the family never heard from him again.
+His great-grandfather, Hassan Chehab, was the eldest brother of Bashir Shihab II, who ruled Lebanon between 1789 and 1840.
+Chehab's father Abdallah tried to immigrate to the United States in 1910, but the family never heard from him again.
 He was last seen in Marseille and it has been speculated that he died while on a ship transporting him there.

 Military career (1921–1958)

 French Army (1921–1946)

 In 1921, Chehab joined the French Military School in Damascus, Syria, and graduated as a lieutenant in 1923.
-He was promoted to Captain in 1929, and headed the Rashaya casern.
+He was promoted to captain in 1929, and headed the Rashaya casern.
 He later studied at the École Supérieure de Guerre in Paris, France, during the 1930s.

 Commander of the Lebanese Army (1946–1958)

-Chehab became Commander of the Lebanese Armed Forces in 1945, at which time Lebanon gained its independence upon the end of the French mandate and military presence.
+Chehab became Commander of the Lebanese Armed Forces in 1945, shortly after Lebanon declared independence in 1943 and before the final departure of French troops in 1946.

 In 1952, Chehab refused to allow the army to interfere in the uprising that forced Lebanese President Bechara El Khoury to resign.
 Chehab became the Prime Minister of Lebanon in September 1952, and hold the additional portfolio of defense minister.
 Chehab was then appointed president with the duty to ensure an emergency democratic presidential election.
 Four days later, Camille Chamoun was elected to succeed El Khoury.
 Chehab was again defense minister from 1956 to 1957.

-The gerrymandering and the alleged electoral fraud of the 1957 parliamentary election, followed by the dismissal of several pro-Arab ministers, sparked a violent Muslim revolt that came to be known as the Lebanon crisis of 1958.
-The tensions that were exposed would result in a civil war 17 years later (1975–1991).
-Like in 1952, Chehab, who remained commander of the army, refused to allow the military to interfere.
-He thus prevented supporters of both the opposition and the government from assuming positions of strategic importance, such as airports and government buildings.
+The gerrymandering and the electoral fraud of the 1957 parliamentary election, followed by the dismissal of several pro "pan-Arab" ministers, sparked a pan-Arab Muslim revolt which progressed to the 1958 crisis.